 Grubbing consists of the removal and disposal of stumps, roots larger than 3 inches in diameter, and matted roots from the designated grubbing areas.
 Remove material to be grubbed, together with logs and other organic or metallic debris not suitable for foundation purposes, to a depth of not less than 18 inches below the original surface level of the ground in areas indicated to be grubbed and in areas indicated as construction areas under this contract, such as areas for buildings, and areas to be paved.
 Fill depressions made by grubbing with suitable material and compact to make the surface conform with the original adjacent surface of the ground.
-Grubbing is only required in areas of the project where proposed features and grading are designated to be constructed.
+Grubbing is required in the clearing and grubbing boundaries shown on the contract drawings.